-- 1. Report the accident to the rental vendor - 2.
-Obtain a police report - 3.
-Advise the traveler's UCF department, who should advise UCF Compliance, Ethics and Risk Office at 407-823-6263. - 4.
-If a UCF employee is injured, contact Human Resources at 407-823-2771.
+Step 1 Report the accident to the rental vendor.
+Step 2 Obtain a police report.
+Note: This a required step.

+Advise the traveler's UCF department, who should advise UCF Compliance, Ethics and Risk Office at 407-823-6263 and email Travel Center of Expertise at travelfa@ucf.edu .
+Step 4 If a UCF employee is injured, contact Human Resources at 407-823- 2771.